anshchutiya1234/theme-page-click/SUPABASE_SETUP_GUIDE.md

-# Supabase Setup Guide for Arciuz Dashboard
+# Supabase Setup Guide for Leverage Money Dashboard

 This guide will help you recreate your Supabase project from scratch after it was accidentally deleted.